laviealon/design-patterns/README.md

 # design-patterns
-An implementation of several design patterns applied to practical situations.
+An implementation of several design patterns applied to practical situations